 As you can see, the layout not only makes the watch look more balanced with the day of week aperture partially compensating for the visual ‘overweightness’ of Breitling’s famous “winged B” logo, but is also more legible, which is a good thing for those overseas customers who never studied English.

-Although on these promotional photos the wristwatch looks refreshingly thin (I mean, Breitling is one of those watchmakers who was never shy to make a hamburger of timepiece), it is not really true.
+Although on these promotional photos the wristwatch looks refreshingly thin (I mean, Breitling is one of those watchmakers who was never shy to make a hamburger of timepiece), it is not true.
 According to official information, the device measures 14.30 millimeters top to bottom.
-However, thanks to its mildly oversized body that, as the name tells us, is 44 mm wide, the case indeed looks very slender.
+However, thanks to its mildly oversized body that, as the name tells us, is 44 mm wide, the case indeed looks slender.
 The effect is achieved not only thanks to well-calculated proportions, but also with help of little design tricks, like nicely curved side profile, oversized onion-shaped setting crown, and the relatively thin unidirectional rotating bezel.

 As usual, you can have the Galactic 44 in at least fifteen combinations.
 Currently, Breitling offers the timepiece in stainless steel with three versions of the dial (Trophy black, Metallica blue, and Sierra silver) and five variations of straps, including crocodile leather and black textile strap.